ada-ros/tutorial-aeic21/Exercises.md

 5. Edit your main file so it prints something, and verify the changes by rebuilding and running your very first ROS2 executable.

-**CONGRATULATIONS!** It may seem a trivial step, but having your Ada code built in the context of other ROS2 packages is no small feature, and the very first step needed to build actual robotics code.
+**CONGRATULATIONS!** It may seem a trivial step, but having your Ada code built in the context of other ROS2 packages is  the very first step needed to build actual robotics code.

 ### 1.4 Edit with VSCode